Phatthanh9969/Quine_Mccluskey/README.md

 Design by Thanh Phat

-Code with Python and customtkinter library
+Code with Python and Customtkinter library

 Soucre main in "main.py"